alexbadia1/Blind-Fold-Chess-Trainer/README.md

 Not yet implmented

 - Try to guess openings and their variations by only looking at chess notation, keeping in mind that many openings transpose into each other.
+    - Example: What is the name of this dubious opening: e4 e5, Nf3 Nc6, Bc4 Bc5, b4?! ...
 - Write chess notation for a given opening, X moves deep.

 ### Blindfold Puzzles